wonhee-lee/aims.github.io/about.md

 ---
 layout: page
-title: About
+title: Laboratory for Artificial Intelligence in Medicine and Science
-subtitle: Artificial Intelligence in Medicine and Science
+subtitle: Artificial Intelligence in Medicine and Science (AIMS)
 ---
 <br />